CubertCoin/cubertcoin/CONTRIBUTING.md

 - Give constructive feedback, not performance reviews
 - Assume good intent before escalating to HR
-- Remember: we're all just trying to survive out here Unacceptable behavior will be handled swiftly — faster than your manager responds to Slack messages on a Friday afternoon.
+- Remember: we're all just trying to survive out here Unacceptable behavior will be handled swiftly, faster than your manager responds to Slack messages on a Friday afternoon.

 ## 💼 Ways to Contribute